Granatina/Template10-wiki/Home.md

 ![T10](https://raw.githubusercontent.com/Windows-XAML/Template10/master/Assets/T10%2056x56.png)

+> Do you have technical questions you want to ask the community?
+Use the `Template10` tag on StackOverflow. http://stackoverflow.com/questions/tagged/template10

 Template 10 is a set of Visual Studio project templates.
 They sling-shot developer productivity by getting ~80% of the boilerplate stuff delivered in the template - things like navigation, suspension, and even a Hamburger control.

 1. `Template 10 (Blank)` project template ([link](https://visualstudiogallery.msdn.microsoft.com/60bb885a-44e9-4cbf-a380-270803b3f6e5))